yhlee026/deep-learing-breast-cancer-detection/README.md

 # Deep Learning Breast Cancer Detection using CNNs

-This project investigates whether deep learning-assisted X-ray mammography can improve the accuracy of breast cancer screening, using convolutional neural networks (CNNs) trained on the Digital Database for Screening Mammography (DDSM).
+Deep learning-assisted X-ray mammography can improve the accuracy of breast cancer screening, using convolutional neural networks (CNNs) trained on the Digital Database for Screening Mammography (DDSM).
 It is inspired by a UK NHS initiative launched in early 2025 to explore AI-assisted diagnostics.

 ## 🧠 Project Objective